Project Summary

 Background

 Cattle derive vitamin D from both dietary sources and from the ultraviolet light conversion of 7-dehydrocholesterol in the skin.
-One of the three major target tissues of vitamin D is the intestine, where it stimulates transport of Ca and P across the intestinal brush border.
+One of the three major target tissues of vitamin D is the intestine, where it stimulates transport of calcium and potassium across the intestinal brush border.
 Vitamin D, also known as the “sunshine vitamin”, is higher in the serum of cattle during the summer months.
-The seasonal increase in serum vitamin D concentrations taken together with its presence and active role in the intestine, led us to hypothesize that vitamin D may play a role in the seasonal prevalence of E. coli O157:H7.
+The seasonal increase in serum vitamin D concentrations taken together with its presence and active role in the intestine, led the researchers to hypothesize that vitamin D may play a role in the seasonal prevalence of E. coli O157:H7.

 The objective of the current research was to examine the effect of supplemental vitamin D on fecal shedding of E. coli O157:H7 in naturally colonized cattle.